 Why is water good for teeth?

 On the other hand, when you drink water, you wash your mouth clean of food particles and residue.
 Each swallow of water is cleaning your teeth.
 Water also helps keep your saliva levels high.
 After you eat, saliva works to restore your mouth to a balanced state.
 It has protein and minerals in it that counteract actids.
 Saliva also helps to clean your mouth.
+After all, the best preventative care for your teeth is to keep your moth clean.

 Is tap water good for you?